This information explains infection with Clostridium difficile (C. diff), including how it’s spread and how it’s treated.

 What isolation precautions are taken in the hospital if I have a C. diff infection?

-- If you have been diagnosed with a C. diff infection, you will be placed in a private room.
+- You will be placed in a private room.

-- All staff and visitors must clean their hands before going into and after leaving your room.
-They must wash their hands with soap and water after leaving your room.
+- All staff and visitors will also need to wash their hands with soap and water after leaving your room.

 - If you leave your room to walk around the unit, you must wear a yellow gown and gloves.